Skip Navigation LinksAnimalBites

 Person petting a dog on a leashThe best way to prevent infections caused by animal bites is to prevent animal bites in the first place.

 Learning how to safely interact with animals is an important way to prevent animal bites.
-Animals use body language to show their mood, and people should avoid interacting with an animal that is displaying unwelcoming body language.
-Parents and caregivers should supervise children, especially those five years old and younger, at all times when around animals, including their own pets.
+Animals use body language to show their mood, and people should not interact with an animal that is displaying unwelcoming body language.
+People should also not assume that all animals want to play or be petted. ā€‹Parents and caregivers should supervise children, especially those 5 years old and younger, at all times when around animals, including their own pets.

 Dā€‹ā€‹og Bites